“One cannot think well, love well, sleep well, if one has not dined well.” Virginia Woolf said that, not me!

 They just can’t stop themselves.
 Seriously, who’s fault is it?
 Theirs or mine?
 If you don’t want to get fat, just take a bit and leave it.
 You don’t have to come back for seconds.

 Anyways, back to food.
 I’ve learned a lot from my mom.
-We grew up sitting on the paaneri (platform) stirring our traditional East Indian marzipan and vanilla cream since we were barely 5-year-old kids.
+We grew up sitting on the paaneri (platform) stirring our traditional moulded marzipan and vanilla cream since we were barely 5-year-old kids.
 And learning how to bake semolina cakes and fry potatoes and make a yummy chicken khudi.
 Or a chicken tope.
 Or a chicken roast.
 Mom’s chicken roast stuffed with liver pudding is so yummy.
 So is her duck moile and every other random thing she makes!
 That reminds me I have to put down every recipe one of these days.

 And I love the way mom cooks.
 Food never tastes the same twice.
 It’s always throw approximately the same things together to make somewhat the same dish.
 No measurements!
 It’s almost like being Alice in Wonderland.
 Sis and me have learned to cook like mom.
 Just throw things together and it tastes awesome!